otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06.md

 ![](<../resources (ignore)/img/06/capture-3.PNG>)

-Make sure you copy the user's `id` and `token`.
+Make sure you copy the `token`.
 You will need these later on.

 ![](<../resources (ignore)/img/06/capture-4.PNG>)